Oaderogba2022/rain-matrix-cpp/introduction.md

 Over the course of the rest of my blog, I will discuss the following aspects of the project:

 Design & Test: High-level system design, interaction between components and with themselves, and how it is tested.

 Algorithm: Explanation of logic utilised to create rain, motion, and randomness.

 Problem-Solving: Problems found during implementation and how they were solved.

-Modern C++ Insight & Reflection: Key C++ features utilized and where the author could have improved.
+Modern C++ Insight & Reflection: Key C++ features utilised and where the author could have improved.